09 February 2026 - 11:45pm Our livechat service is online again. Apologies for any inconvenience.

 This residential workshop is only for pharmacy professionals who are taking part in Primary care pharmacy education pathway.

 This two-day residential workshop is part of four days covering essential topics for pharmacy professionals working in primary care.
-It will help you develop the knowledge, skills and confidence needed to carry out effective communication and consultations and will introduce history taking and clinical assessment skills.
+It will help you develop the knowledge, skills and confidence to optimise medicines use in primary care networks and develop your role in primary care.
 It is intended for those new to the role and those with experience of working in primary care.

 You need to attend all four days to complete the module.